 Writer in Residence

-Published authors are being invited to apply for the 2023-2024 Haig-Brown House Writer in Residence position.
 The residency entails spending the winter months (or a portion thereof) living in the Haig-Brown Heritage House.

 The modest four bedroom house reflects the character of writer Roderick Haig-Brown and his wife Ann.
 Located in a peaceful setting on the banks of the Campbell River on Vancouver Island, it contains a Heritage library and is surrounded by two acres of garden and 17 acres of public parkland.